michaelguo07/michaelguo07.github.io/README.md

 USATT Performance Analyzer does not collect, store, transmit, or share any personal data.

-Information Handling
+Information Handling:

   The extension analyzes a CSV file that the user manually uploads.

   All processing happens entirely on the user’s device.

   The CSV data and computed analytics are stored locally using chrome.storage.local solely to allow the user’s results to persist across page reloads.

   No data is transmitted externally or sent to any server.

 No Data Collection

 The extension does not:

   Collect personal information

   Track browsing activity

   Send analytics or usage data

   Access or modify any external websites

   Communicate with external servers

-Third Parties
+Third Parties:

   This extension does not share data with any third party.

-Contact
+Contact:

 If you have any questions, contact: mg.michaelguo@gmail.com